Corporate Plan2022–23

 1. The AEC fails to deliver a contemporary service offering and does not meet the expectations of stakeholders.

-• We regularly scan the environment to assess the risk context and respond collaboratively to changes.
+• We regularly scan the environment to assess the risk context and to detect, prevent and respond to risk.
 This is supported by a robust governance framework overseeing a range of organisational health factors.

 • We use lessons management to inform and refine behavioural and business process improvements for future electoral events.